vaquerizaslab/fanc/fanc-doc/getting_started.rst

 ********

 Kai-C is a Python (3.6+) toolkit for the analysis and visualisation of Hi-C data.
-For common tasks, you can use the ``kaic`` executable.
+For common tasks, you can use the ``fanc`` executable.
 For more advanced analyses, Kai-C can be imported as a powerful Python module.

 Beyond objects generated within Kai-C, the toolkit is largely compatible with Hi-C files from `Cooler <https://github.com/mirnylab/cooler>`_ and `Juicer <https://github.com/aidenlab/juicer>`_.

-.. _kaic_installation:
+.. _fanc_installation:

 ************
 Installation